My Kindle Workflow

 Finding a good book

-In the case of good books, the point is not to see how many of them you can get through, but rather how many can get through to you.
+In the case of good books, the point is not to see how many you can get through, but how many can get through to you.

 — Mortimer J. Adler

-Finding the Right eBook Version
+Finding the right eBook version

 Sources for eBooks

-• z-Library
+- z-Library

-• Anna's Archive
+- Anna's Archive

 Say goodbye to the abridged version

-Translating eBook (option)
+Translating an eBook (optional)

-3. Translate the book
+- Translate the book

-Besides the free translation engines, you can use your own LLM API.
-If you can't afford that and the free translation engines don't work well, you can switch to DeepLX.
+Besides the free engines, you can point it at your own LLM API.
+If that's not an option and the free engines disappoint, switch to DeepLX.
+Its author also hosts a free DeepLX API.

 {